North-Sea-Transition-Authority/digital-notification-library/documentation/adr/004-allowing-file-attachments.md

         .withFileAttachment("LINK_TO_FILE", fileUuid)
 ```

-On the notify side, anything defined with the `withFileAttachment` method will be added to a `Set<FileAttachments> fileAttachments` column in the DB (which is a json column
+On the notify side, anything defined with the `withFileAttachment` method will be added to a `Set<FileAttachment> fileAttachments` column in the DB (which is a json column
 of mail merge field name as the key and the file id as the value).
 Once we have the actual file as a `byte[]`, we can then add it to the personalisation/mail merge fields with the same MM field name.